Forgotten But Affordable 1990s Two-Seaters

 The Honda Civic Del Sol, or Del Sol, had a model year run from 1992 – 1998.
 It was a two-seater created upon the Honda Civic chassis of the time.
-It had a removable targa-top that stowed in the trunk.
-It was front-wheel driven by four-cylinder engines, the most desired of which is the 1.5-liter VTEC.
-In 1995 Honda dropped the Civic nomenclature and called the vehicle simply, the Del Sol.
+It had a removable targa-top that was stowed in the trunk.
+It was front-wheel driven by four-cylinder engines, the most desired of which was the 1.5-liter VTEC.
+In 1995 Honda dropped the Civic nomenclature and called the vehicle simply the Del Sol.
 According to Kelly Blue Book, valuations for the Del Sol range from $1,800 to $3,200 for an excellent unit.

-The Chevrolet Corvette really needs no introduction.
-It is a legendary vehicle that reaches back to the 1950s.
+The Chevrolet Corvette needs no introduction.
+It is a legendary vehicle that dates back to the 1950s.
 This is the first vehicle on our list that is still in production.
 It’s been available with a hard-top or a convertible option.
 Its motivation in the 1990s came from a V8.
 In the early 1990s, the Corvette was in its fourth generation.
 Now in its eighth generation, the 1990s Corvettes have been largely forgotten.
 Hagerty places 1990 model values from $4,900 to $24,400 for a mint condition vehicle.
-But, this vehicle had so many special editions, that the values could shoot up significantly.
+But, this vehicle had so many special editions that the values could shoot up significantly.
 For example, a 1990 Callaway convertible model ranges from $13,000 to $51,400, depending on the condition.

-If it’s time to look for a fun, two-seater, weekend car that’s affordable, looking no further than the recent past will reveal a lot of opportunities.
+If it’s time to look for a fun, two-seater weekend car that’s affordable, looking no further than the recent past will reveal a lot of opportunities.
 Cadillac, Honda, Buick, Chevrolet, and BMW will offer tantalizing prospects.
 Vehicles from the 1990s will offer those prospects an affordable price point of under $20,000 with power from German and Japanese four-cylinder vehicles all the way up to American V8 muscle.